HuakunShen/Super-Resolution/README.md

 ## How to Test

-We prepared 2 types of testing
-- Single Image Testing
-- Batch Testing

-Both methods require some data preparation.
+We prepared some scripts for testing.
+Testing requires you to download weight files from our experiment results.
+See [Contents](#contents)

 See [how-to-test.md](./how-to-test.md) for more instructions.

 ## Visualizer